-When a paper has been submitted from the Editor, Deputy or Associate Editors’ departments, they have no role in the reviewing or decision making process.
+When a paper has been submitted from the Editor, Deputy or Associate Editors’ departments, they have no role in the reviewing or decision making process, usually two external reviewer reports are obtained before an Original research or Review article is accepted for publication.
 This also applies to any Associate Editors who are authors, in which instance the reviewing process is handled by the Editor-in-Chief.
 For more information on what to expect during the peer review process please refer to BMJ Author Hub – the peer review process.

 BMJ requests that all reviewers adhere to a set of basic principles and standards during the peer-review process in research publication; these are based on the COPE Ethical Guidelines for Peer Reviewers.
 Please refer to our peer review terms and conditions policy page.